 Celebration cakes can be as impressive as they are delicious.
-These recipes are how we made a homemade wedding cake and a sculpted TARDIS Cake using what may be some surprising elements.
+These recipes tell how we made a homemade wedding cake and a sculpted TARDIS Cake using what may be some surprising elements.
 You can use these ideas for your own sculpted cakes!

 Crisped Rice Treats for Sculpted Cakes

 - 1 cup butter, salted or unsalted

 - ⅛ teaspoon kosher salt, if using unsalted butter